filpatterson/DSL_laboratory_works/5_ChomskyNormalForm/task.md

   * Please don't name your folders based on the lab work (e.g. Lab1, Lab2 etc.).
 You'll be penalized for this.
   * Please organize your files in a logical way for easier access.

 2. It should contain an explanation in the form of a Markdown with the standard structure from the ../REPORT_TEMPLATE.md file.
-The report needs to be put with the other reports in the corresponding folder.
+The report needs to be put with the other reports in the corresponding folder;

 3. In order to make the evaluation as optimal as possible you should obey the indications and document the project accordingly so that I could evaluate them by myself.
-The works can be presented by you as well if you want either at the lectures or online.
+The works can be presented by you as well if you want either at the lectures or online;

 4. You need to submit on ELSE the URL to the repository.
 Not a huge letter/message to me telling what you did, or some .zip file or other meaningless stuff.
 Just the URL.
-And preferably a valid URL so that I won't waste time trying to find your repo on Github.
+And preferably a valid URL so that I won't waste time trying to find your repo on Github;

 5. If the work doesn't correspond to the requirements I'll revert the submission and leave some comments.
-If needed you can reach out and ask questions.
+If needed you can reach out and ask questions;

-7. The deadline for this assignment is 14 April, 23:59
+6. The deadline for this assignment is ... really, you're still checking the labs?
+Go touch some grass, play a little;

-8. After the deadline, the students will have to present the laboratory works, and for each week, the max grade would be decreased by 1.
+7. After the deadline, the students will have to present the laboratory works, and for each week, the max grade would be decreased by 1.

 ## References: